 Our first stop was the city of Trier, near the border of Luxembourg.
 The birth place of Karl Marx!
-I wasn’t there for any share-your-shit convention, though.
+I wasn’t there to celebrate his manifesto, however.

 Trier was a major Roman city in the province of Gaul.
 There’s still a lot of ruins from that era laying around, including the very impressive Porta Nigra, or Black Gate.
 It is the original city gate constructed around 170 AD.
 Not bad for a bunch of Italians.
 Apparently it was at one point converted into a church of some kind, and then Napoleon visited Trier in 1804 and said something along the lines of, “change it back”.